cypress-io/cypress-documentation/content/api/commands/intercept.md

     /**
      * Emitted before `response` and before any `req.continue` handlers.
      * Modifications to `res` will be applied to the incoming response.
-     * If a promise is returned, it will be awaited before processing other event handlers.
      */
   })